Super NES Mouse

 The Super NES Mouse, sold as the in Japan, is a peripheral created by Nintendo for the Super Nintendo Entertainment System.
-It is designed to imitate the functionality of a standard computer mouse to control compatible Super NES games, some of which required it for play.
+It is designed to imitate the functionality of a standard computer mouse to control compatible Super NES games.

 The peripheral was originally designed for use with the game Mario Paint (1992), with which it was bundled for sale.
-During the Super NES's life cycle, over 130 games were released with Mouse support.
+During the Super NES's life cycle, over 130 games were released with Mouse support, two of which required it for play.

 Overview

 The Super NES Mouse was sold in a bundle with Mario Paint, which also included a plastic mousepad.
 Although the device closely resembles and mimics the functionality of a two-button computer mouse, it is smaller than most computer mice of the time and has a significantly shorter cord than the standard Super NES controller.
 Due to its proprietary connector, it is not compatible with PC motherboards.

 In addition to games, the Super NES Mouse is also compatible with the Super Game Boy, allowing users to draw in the borders of the screen.